markmac99/ukmon-pitools/README.md

 MP4s and Timelapse
 ------------------
 The script can also create MP4s of each detection and a timelapse of the  whole night.
-To enable these, create files named "domp4s" or "dotimelapse" in the same folder as the script. eg:
+To enable these, create files named "domp4s" or "dotimelapse" in the same folder as the script:
 > echo "1" > /home/pi/source/ukmon-pitools/domp4s
 > echo "1" > /home/pi/source/ukmon-pitools/dotimelapse